Fast Rates for General Unbounded Loss Functions: from ERM to Generalized Bayes: Introduction

-\Citet{erven2015fast} showed that, in the case when the excess losses are bounded\footnote{We note that \Citet{erven2015fast} actually assume that the losses are bounded, but inspection of the results therein reveals that all that is needed is in fact bounded \emph{excess} losses.}, all the `easiness' conditions above are subsumed by what they term the $v$-central condition, where $v$ is a function that effectively modulates $\gamma$.
+\Citet{erven2015fast} showed that, in the case when the excess losses are bounded\footnote{\Citet{erven2015fast} actually assume that the losses are bounded, but inspection of the results therein reveals that all that is needed is in fact bounded \emph{excess} losses.}, all the ``easiness'' conditions above are subsumed by what they term the $v$-central condition, where $v$ is a function that effectively modulates $\gamma$.
 While \Citet{erven2015fast} do show connections between such conditions for unbounded excess losses as well, they left open the question of whether the conditions still imply fast rates in that case.
 Thus, the first main target of the present paper is to extend this ``fast rate theory'' to the unbounded and heavy-tailed excess loss case.
-A main consequence of our bounds is that under {$v$-\emph{GRIP}} (generalized reversed information projection) conditions, which generalize the $v$-central condition, and an additional \emph{witness} condition, the obtainable rates remain the same as in the bounded case.
+A main consequence of our bounds is that under $v$-\emph{GRIP} conditions (``GRIP'' stands for \emph{generalized reversed information projection}), which consist of the $v$-central condition and a weakening thereof, and an additional \emph{witness} condition, the obtainable rates remain the same as in the bounded case.

 \paragraph{2.
-Density Estimation under Misspecification} Letting $\cF$ index a set of probability densities $\{ p_f : f \in \cF \}$ and setting the loss $\loss$ to the \emph{log loss}, $\loss_f(z) = - \log p_f(z)$, we find that the statistical learning problem becomes equivalent to density estimation, the excess risk becomes equal to the \emph{generalized KL divergence}
+Density Estimation under Misspecification} Letting $\cF$ index a set of probability densities $\{ p_f : f \in \cF \}$ and setting the loss $\loss$ to the log loss, $\loss_f(z) = - \log p_f(z)$, we find that the statistical learning problem becomes equivalent to density estimation, the excess risk becomes equal to the \emph{generalized Kullback-Leibler (KL) divergence}

 and ERM becomes maximum likelihood estimation.
-If the model $\cF$ is well-specified, then $p_{\fopt}$ is the density of the true distribution $P$, and so $D(\fopt \pipes \hat{f})$ becomes the standard Kullback-Leibler (KL) divergence.
+We call a model $\cF$ {\em well-specified\/} if it is correct, i.e., if $p_{\fopt}$ is the density of the true distribution $P$; in that case $D(\fopt \pipes \hat{f})$ becomes the standard KL divergence.
 In this setting, our results thus automatically become convergence bounds of estimators $\hat{f}$ to the KL-optimal density within $\cF$, where the convergence itself is in terms of KL divergence rather than more usual, weaker metrics such as Hellinger distance.
-Here, our results vastly generalize earlier results on KL bounds which typically rely on strong conditions such as boundedness of likelihood ratios or exponential tail conditions \citep{birge1998minimum,yang1998asymptotic,wong1995probability,sason2016f}; in this work, the much weaker {\em witness condition\/} suffices.
+Here, our results vastly generalize earlier results on KL bounds which typically rely on strong conditions such as boundedness of likelihood ratios or exponential tail conditions \citep{birge1998minimum,yang1998asymptotic,wong1995probability,sason2016f}; in this work, the much weaker witness condition suffices.